Your Notifications

-Living After Deep Brain Stimulation Recovery
+Living After Deep Brain Stimulation Surgery: Recovery

-Living After Deep Brain Stimulation Recovery
+Living After Deep Brain Stimulation Surgery: Recovery

-Deep Brain Stimulation (DBS) surgery is a surgical procedure that is used to treat a variety of neurological conditions, particularly movement disorders such as Parkinson’s disease, essential tremor, and dystonia.
+Deep Brain Stimulation (DBS) surgery is a surgical procedure that is used to treat a variety of neurological conditions, particularly movement disorders such as Parkinson's disease, essential tremor, and dystonia.
 During the surgery, thin electrodes are implanted into specific areas of the brain known to be involved in the symptoms of these disorders.
 These electrodes are connected to a pulse generator, which is usually implanted under the skin near the collarbone.
+Once the electrodes are in place, they provide electrical impulses to targeted areas of the brain.
+These impulses help regulate abnormal electrical signals that contribute to the symptoms of the neurological disorder.
+The doctor can adjust the electrical stimulation settings to optimize symptom control and minimize side effects.
+DBS surgery is typically considered for individuals whose symptoms are not controlled with medication or who experience significant side effects from medication.
+While it doesn't cure the underlying condition, it can significantly improve the quality of life by reducing symptoms such as tremors, rigidity, and difficulty with movement.

-How is the quality of life after DBS Surgery?
+How is the Quality of life after DBS Surgery?

 The quality of life after Deep Brain Stimulation (DBS) surgery can vary significantly from person to person and depends on various factors such as the underlying condition being treated, the success of the surgery, and individual circumstances.
 Overall, many patients experience significant improvements in their quality of life following DBS surgery, particularly in managing symptoms related to movement disorders like Parkinson's disease and essential tremors.